The purpose of LOD

 L4: 300 - 900

-An example of a L0, L1 and L3 model.
+An example of an L0, L1 and L3 model.

 If a model is more detailed than a default car, the L0 and the L1 are very likely to have more polygons than the default cars.
 The game is able to handle L0 models with more than 100k polygons, which is a good guidance level for more detailed vehicle models.
-For exceptionally detailed models, having an L0 with even more polygons is also generally acceptable.
+For exceptionally detailed models, having an L0 with even more polygons is also usually acceptable without any noticeable hit on performance.
 The L1 model of a detailed, yet optimized vehicle is most likely going to have a polygon count of around 30k to 50k polygons.

 Higher distance LODs, especially the L2 and above, should have a polygon count as close as possible to the default models.
 It's important to realise that the low quality models, especially the L3 and L4, are only used for very far distances.
 Therefore, there is no point in using high quality models.
-The details will not be visible, yet there most likely will be an impact on performance.
+The details will not be visible, yet there most likely will be an impact on performance, especially when the car is used by NPCs in traffic.

 The difficulty of creating LOD models is to create low poly models without sacrificing visual quality.
 The visual jump between LODs in-game should be as little as possible.